sveltejs/kit/packages/adapter-node/README.md

 ### out

 The directory to build the server to.
 It defaults to `build` — i.e. `node build` would start the server locally after it has been created.

+### precompress

+Enables precompressing using gzip and brotli for assets and prerendered pages.
+It defaults to `false`.

 ## Environment variables